KNN-DBSCAN: a DBSCAN in high dimensions: Related work

 In this section, we present our hybrid MPI/OpenMP implementation of the $k$NN-DBSCAN algorithm.
-The inputs of the algorithm are radius $\epsilon$, minimum number of neighbors $M$ and the directed $k$-nearest neighbor graph $G_k$ with $k \geq M$.
-Given $N$ points and $p$ processes in total, we partition points evenly into each process.
-Thus each process stores a subgraph, denoted by $\mathbf{G}$, with $\frac{{N}}{p}$ points with $k\times\frac{{N}}{p}$ edges in total.
-We use $\mathbf{G}[i,m]=\{i,\,j,\,w\}$ to represent the edge from point $i$ to its $m$th neighbor point $j$ with weight $w$.
+The algorithm takes as input the radius $\epsilon$, the minimum number of neighbors $M$, and the directed $k$-nearest neighbor graph $G_k$ with $k \geq M$.
+With $n$ points and $p$ processes in total, we evenly partition the points across each process.
+Each process stores a subgraph denoted as $\mathbf{G}$, containing $n/{p}$ points and a total of $k{n}/{p}$ edges.
+We use $\mathbf{G}[i,m]=\{i,\,j,\,w\}$ to represent the edge from point $i$ to its $m$-th neighbor point $j$ with weight $w$.

-The parallel $k$NN-DBSCAN is shown in Algorithm \ref{alg:knnDBSCAN}.
-The key idea of this algorithm follows from Theorem \ref{thm:inexactmst}, i.e. we cluster the core points by constructing inexact MST on subgraph of core points.
-To obtain the inexact MST, we apply Boruvka's method in both of the constructions of local MST and cut MST.
-We break the algorithm down into four stages: 1) Finding core points, 2) Local MST construction, 3) Cut MST construction, 4) Clustering border points.
+The core idea of the $k$NN-DBSCAN follows from Theorem~\ref{thm:inexactmst}, which involves clustering the core points by constructing an inexact MST on the subgraph of core points.
+To obtain the inexact MST, we employ Boruvka's algorithm in both the local MST construction and the cut MST construction.
+The algorithm is divided into four stages: 1) Finding core points, 2) Local MST construction, 3) Cut MST construction, 4) Clustering border points.
+A pseudocode of our parallel $k$NN-DBSCAN algorithm is presented in \Cref{alg:knnDBSCAN}.

+We chose Boruvka's algorithm over Kruskal's algorithm~\cite{kruskal} because Boruvka's is easier to parallelize.
+In Kruskal's algorithm, all edges need to be sorted from cheapest to most expensive.
+At each step, the algorithm removes the minimum-weight edge and, if it does not create a cycle in the graph, adds it to the MST; otherwise, it discards the edge.
+In contrast, Boruvka's algorithm works by identifying the nearest neighbors for each component, repeatedly selecting the cheapest edge from each component, and adding it to the MST.
+Finding the cheapest outgoing edge from each component can be done efficiently in parallel.
+However, parallelizing Kruskal's algorithm is challenging because it requires maintaining and checking edges in a strict order, making explicit parallelism difficult to achieve.

+We provide the details of the local MST construction in \Cref{sec:local_mst} and the cut MST construction in \Cref{sec:cut_mst}.
+Additionally, we outline the complexity of our parallel implementation in \Cref{sec:complexity}.